 If this externalProperties object is the root element of an external property file (see §3.14.2.1), then version SHALL be present.

-Otherwise (that is, if this externalProperties object is an element of the array-valued sarifLog.inlineExternalProperties property (§3.13.5)), then version MAY be present.
-If absent, it SHALL be default to the value of sarifLog.version (§3.13.2).
+Otherwise (that is, if this externalProperties object is an element of theSarifLog.inlineExternalProperties (§3.13.5)), then version MAY be present.
+If absent, it SHALL be default to the value of theSarifLog.version (§3.13.2).

 Although the order in which properties appear in a JSON object value is not semantically significant, the version property SHOULD appear first.